Nutrition and Weight Management

 On average, more than 25% Healthy Lifestyles participants report increases in their quality of life, including more energy, enhanced self-esteem and improved mood.

-Classes meet weekly for two hours at the Ingalls Wellness Center, located at the Homewood-Flossmoor Racquet Club in Homewood.
-To encourage physical activity as part of a healthy lifestyle, a FREE three-month membership to the Homewood-Flossmoor Racquet Club is given to all program participants.
+Classes meet weekly for 90 minutes at the Ingalls Wellness Center, located in the Flossmoor Family Care Center.
 This weight management program is covered by Ingalls Provider Group HMO insurances.

 KidFit Camp – Children’s Weight Management Series